Tarushika/Hospital_Dashboard/README.md

 Objective:-
 This dashboard provides a comprehensive overview of hospital operations, including patient care, financial performance, and resource management, to support data-driven decision-making.
 This dashboard is designed to enhance operational transparency, improve patient care, and facilitate strategic planning through dynamic data visualization and analysis.

+Technology Used:-
+I am Utilizing the Slicer for the filter and easy to understand.
+Use Cards and Charts for better understand.
+There have map also include to shoe the State.

 Target Users:-
 Designed for hospital administrators, department heads, and financial officers to streamline operational management and improve patient outcomes.